traefik/traefik/docs/content/middlewares/http/redirectscheme.md

 !!! warning "When behind another reverse-proxy"

-    When there is at least one other reverse-proxy between the client and traefik, the other reverse-proxy (i.e. the last hop) needs to be a [trusted](../../routing/entrypoints.md#forwarded-headers) one.
+    When there is at least one other reverse-proxy between the client and Traefik, the other reverse-proxy (i.e. the last hop) needs to be a [trusted](../../routing/entrypoints.md#forwarded-headers) one.

     Otherwise, traefik would clean up the X-Forwarded headers coming from this last hop,